Wildlife on Kos is more interesting than the usual lizards and geckos

 When we were recounting our visit to a (gullible!) friend later that day, Roger (who likes to tell tall tales) said that there were so many more tortoises than usual today, and that there was one huge, old tortoise, sitting on a rock, surrounded by all the other tortoises, as though they were having their annual Tortoise Conference.
 The Grecophile was eavesdropping on the conversation and blurt out in frustration “Oh blow, I must have missed that!”
 We quietly giggled and didn’t put her right!

-There are not as many sheep on the island as I had expected.
+The wildlife on Kos of course includes sheep, although not as many as I had expected.
 The flocks are well contained, and more often than not are huddled together, having a prayer meeting.
 They huddle in a circle, heads down under each other’s bellies, to shade their heads from the sun.
 This makes me think of them having a holy, woolly, prayer meeting!

 Sheeps cheese is often steeped in red wine, creating a lovely rind.
 It goes off very quickly though, so has to be eaten very fresh.
 It is not often found in the supermarkets but can be bought directly from the shepherds, if you know where they live.